 Be sure to buy your tickets either at least the day before for second class or get there early for 3rd class and get reserved seats if possible.
 Don’t bother with 1st class as you are too penned in and won’t often be able to mingle with any of the locals or hang out on the train!!
 Getting the morning train is good too for maximum light along the journey.
 Second class tickets will set you back around 240 LKR (£1.15 / $1.52)

 Time on the train: 1 day

 Book your transport for Sri Lanka and across Asia here:

 Explore the religious and colonial town of Kandy

 Kandy is another beautiful colonial city of Sri Lanka and is home to one of the most significant religious sights in the country, The Temple of the Tooth.
 The temple dates back to 1595 and is said to contain one of Buddha’s teeth and is a great stop in a two week Sri Lanka itinerary.
 It surprised us at first to learn that Sri Lanka is predominantly Buddhist as we had imagined they might be Hindu like nearby India and is probably one of the reasons it felt quite similar to South East Asia.
 The world heritage site is well worth the visit though it does feel expensive compared to everything else with a 10 USD entrance fee for foreigners!

 Kandy itself is a great city to explore with the stunning Kandy Lake in the middle and beautiful colonial architecture spreading up into the hills surrounding it.
-There is also a huge Buddha statue atop of one of the cities hill which offers a great vantage point over the town and a fantastic indoor markets by the bus station that is a really wonderful local place to see and explore, though not for the squeamish!
+There is also a huge Buddha statue atop of one of the cities hills which offers a great vantage point over the town and fantastic indoor markets by the bus station that is a really wonderful local place to see and explore, though not for the squeamish!

 Time here: 2 days